SIEATnet/docs/docs/scenario10/maria.md

 ---

 ## URL is blocked on client
-Maria is trying to browse to youtube.com and is being blocked based on the Indicator
+Maria is trying to browse to youtube.com and is being blocked based on the indicator.

 ![](/assets/images/scenario10/Scenario10_08.PNG "URL is blocked on client")